 |Wishful thinking in the Farrelly brothers' comedy Hall Pass|

-This article previously appeared in the November/December 2011 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."
+This article was published in the November/December 2011 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."

 |As printed in MANIFESTO|